 &lt;sup>2 Later this year, the Census Bureau is likely to release an experimental DA series with DA data for ages 0 to 4 for many states and counties.
-That series is likely to be more accurate than the PEP data used here, but the differences are likely to be minor and that series will not provide data for all counties..
+That series is likely to be more accurate than the PEP data used here, but the differences are likely to be minor and that series will not be complete.